Velocidex/velociraptor-docs/content/blog/2023/2023-04-03-velociraptor-survey/_index.md

 date: 2023-04-01
 ---

-Velociraptor is an open source project lead and shaped by the community.
+Velociraptor is an open source project led and shaped by the community.
 Over the years, Velociraptor has become a real force in the field of DFIR making it the obvious choice for many operational situations.

-The Velociraptor development team is committed to continue making Velociraptor the premier opensource DFIR and security tool.
-We are therefore interested to hear about how the tool is used in the community and what are the community expectations in regard to capabilities, features and use cases.
+The Velociraptor development team is committed to continue making Velociraptor the premier open source DFIR and security tool.
+We are therefore interested to hear about how the tool is used in the community and what the community expectations are in regard to capabilities, features and use cases.
 We use this information in order to shape future development direction, set priorities and develop our road map.